HN400 ORAL PROJECT PRACTICE

 Snacks will be provided for mentors and students

 Scholars should keep in mind that the committee wants to hear the oral presentation exactly as it will be delivered in public, with visual aids.
 It should last no longer than 15 minutes.
 Be prepared to present without electronic resources, in case problems occur.
-Remember to save power point presentations in the old version; the computer in the Meetin’ House does not support the newer one.
+Remember to save power point presentations in the old version as well as new.
 Committee members will comment following each presentation with suggestions and, no doubt, many compliments.

 Scholars please inform the committee where you will present your final public presentation.
 Keep in mind that public presentation is a requirement for completion in good standing of the Program.
 The presentation must be in a public venue before a number of individuals.
 The annual Student Research and Creative Arts Symposium and the Great Plains Honors Council Conference, both in the spring, are options that most scholars select.
 If you graduate in December, you are responsible for identifying a presentation venue.

-Also indicated on the calendar, before or on December 1 each HN400 scholar will present a printed copy of the written portion of the project to the Director in Copley 210 and a copy to the mentor.
+Also indicated on the calendar, November 28 each HN400 scholar will present a printed copy of the written portion of the project to the Director in Copley 210 and a copy to the mentor.
+Please follow instructions for the written project found on the website.
 Upon presentation of the final research project draft, students will receive the Park University Degree with Honors Program medal to wear during graduation.

 The committee members look forward to celebrating this excellent achievement with each worthy scholar!